-Without IdM: Windows systems are managed in an Active Directory forest.
-However, development, production, and other teams have many Linux systems, which are excluded from the Active Directory environment.
+Without IdM: Windows systems are managed in an Active Directory forest, but development, production, and other teams have many Linux systems.
+The Linux systems are excluded from the Active Directory environment.

-With IdM: The IT administrator is able to:
+With IdM: The IT administrator can:

-- manage the Linux systems using native Linux tools - integrate the Linux systems with the Windows systems, thus preserving a centralized user store - expand the Linux base easily - separate management of Linux and Active Directory machines and allow Linux and Windows admins to control their environment directly
+- Manage the Linux systems using native Linux tools - Integrate the Linux systems with the Windows systems, thus preserving a centralized user store - Expand the Linux base easily - Separate management of Linux and Active Directory machines and enable Linux and Windows admins to control their environment directly